elonniu/reinvent-tf-app/demo3/README.md

 ## 3. Online Debugging

 You can test your application on your AWS development account.
-Using File Watcher, you will be able to develop your lambda functions locally, and once you save your updates, terraform update your development account with the updated Lambda functions.
+Using File Watcher, you will be able to develop your lambda functions locally, and once you save your updates, terraform updates your development account with the updated Lambda functions.
 So, you can test it on cloud, and if there is any bug, you can quickly update the code.

 > If you are not installed [Watchexec](https://github.com/watchexec/watchexec), please install it first.